 Guidelines for submitting a complete DACA application are listed in Nolo’s articles “Who Qualifies for Deferred Action as an Immigrant Student or Graduate” and “How to Renew Your DACA Status.”

 Plan ahead: If you are filing for a DACA renewal, you should submit your request to USCIS within a specific time window; that is, 120 to 150 days before the date that your initial DACA approval will expire.
 Do not submit your renewal application more than 150 days from the expiration of your deferred action period.
+USCIS estimates that it will take 120 days for a DACA renewal application to be approved.

 How to Fill Out Form I-821D